-The Solid Waste Fund is operated under exclusive contractual agreements for the Town under the primary oversight of the Executive, Public Works (commencing for FY 2021), and Code Enforcement Services departments.
+The Solid Waste Fund is operated under exclusive contractual agreements for the Town under the primary oversight of the Executive, Public Works and Code Enforcement Services departments.
 A goal of the Town and contractor are to provide for the regular and courteous removal and disposal of solid waste, recycling and bulk trash materials consistent with balancing quality services at an affordable cost.